 They’re easy to roast, and are tasty and nutritious.
 They taste like the seeds from another winter squash, the pumpkin.

-2. Rinse seeds with water, remove the stringy parts.
+2. RINSE the seeds with water, remove the stringy parts.
 Pat dry with paper towels and place in a bowl.

-3. Mix in olive oil, salt and rosemary or other seasoning(s).
+3. MIX in the olive oil, salt and rosemary or other seasoning(s).
 Stir until seeds are evenly coated.

 Use the same process with pumpkin seeds.

 Squash seeds are reasonably high in fat (oil) and as a result, calories; but it is good fat, polyunsaturated and monounsaturated, which actually lower disease risk (learn more).
 They are protein-rich with high concentrations of calcium, folate, magnesium, potassium and vitamin A.